Evolution of Social Media

 board systems did for posts, GeoCities did for personal

 Within virtual communities and networks, people can create, share, and exchange information or ideas.
-Corporate messages spread from user to user via word of mouth or social network and presumably resonate because they appear to come from a trusted or third-party source, as opposed to the brand or the company itself.
+Corporate messages spread from user to user via word of mouth or social networks and presumably resonate because they appear to come from a trusted or third-party source, as opposed to the brand or the company itself.
 How big is the World Wide Web?
 It contains approximately 70 billion web pages and growing stronger by the second.